divonbriesen/CP_WEB215_SP2020/README.md

 # CP_WEB215-SP2020
 For WEB 215 class
-## Once you get invited, come here and write after your name that you were here, and what time and day.
+## If you have collaborator access, write that you were here and provide a link to your repo for **THIS CLASS**.
-Created by D.I. von Briesen - D.I. von Briesen was here 11:55am 1/16/2020

 Invited:
+- Kendall Cheek - KendallCheek was here 10:23pm 1/16/20
 - Safron Haile - SafronH
-- Kendall Cheek - KendallCheek was here 10:23pm 1/16/20
 - Sabrina Nur - missing
 - Mariia Pavlenko - missing
 - Robert Propheter - was here at 9:46am 1/17/2020